Parakeet

 How to Teach a Parakeet to Talk

-Parakeets are able to naturally pick up sounds that they hear around them so make sure to let them spend a lot of time around you and your family as you talk about your day.
+Parakeets can pick up natural sounds they hear around them, so make sure to let them spend a lot of time around you and your family as you talk about your day.
 You can also directly talk to the bird.
 At least leave a radio on near them at a moderate volume so that they can keep on hearing sounds that they can eventually learn to mimic.

 Video: Parakeet talking & Singing